blazzingrocky/DocuVault-Secure-Desktop-File-Manager/README.md

 3. Use the cloud buttons to synchronize and manage remote files

 Search cloud storage directly from the main interface

+4. Make sure Tailscale is installed in your machine

 ## Project Structure